barentain/barentain/README.md

 ### valentine

-From the moment we're born, equality is non-existent.
+equality is absent from the moment we're born.